Thobias Fredriksson

-Thobias Fredriksson (born 4 April 1975 in Dals Rostock, Dalsland) is a Swedish former cross-country skier who competed since 2000.
-He won two medals at the 2006 Winter Olympics in Turin with a gold in the team sprint and a bronze in the individual sprint events.
+Thobias Fredriksson (born 4 April 1975 in Dals Rostock, Dalsland) is a Swedish former cross-country skier who began competing in 2000.
+He won two medals at the 2006 Winter Olympics in Turin, Italy with a gold in the team sprint and a bronze in the individual sprint events.

-Fredriksson also won two medals in the individual sprint events at the FIS Nordic World Ski Championships with a gold in 2003 and a bronze in 2005.

-After the 2010 season, Fredriksson retired.

-Thobias has a brother, Mathias Fredriksson, at the same professional level.
+Fredriksson won two medals in the individual sprint events at the FIS Nordic World Ski Championships with a gold in 2003 and a bronze in 2005.
+After the 2010 season, he retired.
+He has a brother, Mathias Fredriksson, who skied at the same professional level.

 Cross-country skiing results

-All results are sourced from the International Ski Federation (FIS).
+All results are sourced from the International Ski Federation.